Premier Foods (OTCMKTS:PRRFY) Reaches New 52-Week High at $11.74

-Premier Foods plc (OTCMKTS:PRRFY – Get Free Report) shares reached a new 52-week high on Friday .
-The company traded as high as $11.74 and last traded at $11.74, with a volume of 1 shares.
+Shares of Premier Foods plc (OTCMKTS:PRRFY – Get Free Report) hit a new 52-week high during mid-day trading on Friday .
+The stock traded as high as $11.74 and last traded at $11.74, with a volume of 0 shares trading hands.
 The stock had previously closed at $11.74.

 Premier Foods Increases Dividend

-The business also recently announced a dividend, which will be paid on Monday, August 12th.
-Shareholders of record on Friday, June 28th will be given a dividend of $0.0935 per share.
+The business also recently declared a dividend, which will be paid on Monday, August 12th.
+Investors of record on Friday, June 28th will be paid a $0.0935 dividend.
+This is a boost from Premier Foods’s previous dividend of $0.08.
 The ex-dividend date of this dividend is Friday, June 28th.
-This is a boost from Premier Foods’s previous dividend of $0.08.

 Premier Foods plc, together with its subsidiaries, manufactures and distributes branded and own label food products in the United Kingdom, other European countries, and internationally.
 The company operates through Grocery, Sweet Treats, and international segments.
 It offers a portfolio of product categories, including flavorings and seasonings under the Bisto, OXO, Paxo, and Saxa brands; cooking sauces and accompaniments under the Sharwood's, Loyd Grossman, Spice Tailor and Homepride brands; quick meals, snacks, and soups under the Batchelors and Smash brands; ambient desserts under the Ambrosia, Bird's, and Angel Delight brands; and ambient cakes under the Mr Kipling and Cadbury brands.